-- 23.01 This Agreement shall continue in effect until June 30, 2024 and shall remain in effect from year to year thereafter unless either party gives the other party written notice of termination or desire to amend the agreement. - Notice that amendments are required or that either party desires to terminate this agreement may only be given within a period of ninety (90) days prior to the expiration date of this agreement or to any anniversary of such expiration date.

-DATED THIS "25" DAY OF "May" 2022.
+23.01 in effect from year to This Agreement shall continue in effect until June 30, 2024 and shall remain effect from year to year thereafter unless either party gives the other party written notice of termination or desire to amend the agreement.
+23.02 terminate this agreed days prior to the ex Notice that amendments are required or that either party desires terminate this agreement may only be given within a period of ninety (9) days prior to the expiration date of this agreement or to any anniversary such expiration date.
+DATED THIS 16 DAY OF N 1ay 2022.
+FOR THE EMPLOYER: FOR THE UNION: lleen Pittam gional Director Robyn Hutton Labour Relations O Violeta Escobar fficer